2021 Commencement Announcement

-The following email was sent to eligible graduates on April 24, 2020.
+The following email was sent to qualifying graduating students on April 20, 2021.

 To those of you who will be graduating this spring, you have so much to celebrate.
 Your accomplishments and work along this journey have led you to this outstanding achievement.
 I am deeply proud of each of you—for your strength during this difficult time, for your resilience to push forward, and for the community you share with each other.
-While I know a virtual ceremony cannot replace our in-person spring commencement right now, I sincerely hope each of you take part.
+While I know a virtual ceremony is not the same as an in-person experience, I sincerely hope each of you take part.
 As we did for the class of 2020, the class of 2021 will also be invited to join us for an in-person celebration in the future.